-You are required to have a valid state health care policy to gain residence in Croatia.
+You are required to have a valid health care policy through HZZO (Croatia’s state fund) during your residence in Croatia.
 If you are employed by a Croatian employer, then they will pay for your healthcare.
 If you are financially independent, or your income comes from abroad, then you will need to have your own insurance policy.

-Your UK driver’s license will be valid for use within Croatia through the end of 2020.
-After that, you will need to exchange your UK driver’s license for a Croatian one if you plan to live in Croatia long term.
+UK driver’s licenses are valid for use within Croatia through the end of 2021.
+To ensure you continue to have a valid driver’s license in Croatia, you will need to exchange your UK driver’s license for a Croatian one if you plan to live in Croatia beyond December 31, 2021.

-The British government is recommending that you exchange your license now.
+The British government is recommending that you exchange your license as soon as possible.
 If you wait too long to exchange your license, you may be required to take driving school in Croatia.
 Here are instructions on how to exchange your driver’s license in Croatia.

 Taxes are complicated.
 This is a 50.000 foot view of the tax situation.
 If you ever want a detailed review of your tax liability when living in Croatia, contact us and we’ll connect you with a tax expert.

 Embassy of the United Kingdom of Great Britain and Northern Ireland, Zagreb